End-to-End Quantum Algorithms for the Jones Polynomial: Evaluating the Jones polynomial on a noisy digital quantum computer

 The relevant source of such errors on Quantinuum's trapped ion platforms is \emph{memory errors}, namely the cumulative effect of errors that happen to qubits while idling.
 To mitigate this, we can split the algorithm into two phases - first, we estimate $\e^{\im\theta}R$ for braid $B$ using \texttt{cfev}.
 Then, we estimate $\e^{\im\theta}R^*$ by running the algorithm for braid $B^{*}$ by replacing each $U_{\sigma}$ with $U_{\sigma^{-1}}$.
 From this, we can calculate

 to eliminate the phase error.
 We call this the \emph{conjugate trick}.
 Note that the variance of this estimate is half the average variance of $\e^{\im\theta}R$ and $\e^{\im\theta}R^*$, so no additional shots are required.
 Here, $R$ is determined only up to the sign of each component, but this can be disambiguated under the assumption that $|\theta| < \frac{\pi}{2}$.
 See App.~\ref{app:mitigation} for more details.
 We have assumed that the coherent error $\e^{\im\theta}$ is the same in both cases - we believe this assumption is justified since the structure of the conjugate circuits is identical except for the sign flip of the parameters of every gate.
-In App.~\ref{app:mitigation} we present a method that can still mitigate the phase error under much weaker assumptions about the form of the coherent errors, but cannot determine the signs of the components.
+In App.~\ref{app:mitigation}, we discuss how the conjugate trick behaves when this assumption is invalid, and we present a method that can still mitigate the phase error under much weaker assumptions about the form of the coherent errors, but cannot determine the signs of the components and may be biased.
 We call this the \emph{shot-level conjugate trick}.

 Finally, a comment regarding choice of protocol and its efficient compilation is in order.
 The \texttt{cfev} protocol has two advantages over the vanilla Hadamard test (see App.~\ref{app:qualgorithm} for more details on the variants of the Hadamard test).
 Firstly, by using echo verification, we have a smaller shot error $\epsilon_\mathrm{shot} \propto N^{-\frac{1}{2}}$, as compared to the vanilla Hadamard test where the shot error is $\epsilon_\mathrm{shot} \propto {(2-R^2)}^{\frac{1}{2}}{N}^{-\frac{1}{2}}$.
 Secondly, the vanilla Hadamard test requires implementing many \mbox{controlled-$U_{\sigma_i^{\pm 1}}$} operations, and using a similar ansatz to Fig.~\ref{fig:braid-unitary-and-compiled-circuit}(b) these require eight 2-qubit gates each.
 By comparison, \texttt{cfev} uses only $U_{\sigma_i}$ operations, which require only three 2-qubit gates each, thus reducing the impact of $\epsilon_\mathrm{noise}$ substantially.
 Overall, by switching to the \texttt{cfev} protocol and optimizing the implementation of $U_{\sigma_i}$ for trapped-ion hardware, we reduce the number of 2-qubit gates required by $\approx 15$x and the number of shots required by $\approx 25$\% as compared to the estimates in Ref.~\cite{goktas2019benchmarking}.
 This, combined with the error mitigation method mentioned above, may allow much larger instances of the problem to be run on NISQ hardware than was previously anticipated.